pytorch/pytorch.github.io/_posts/2024-08-07-flexattention.md

 ### Limitations and Future Work

+- FlexAttention is currently available in PyTorch nightly releases, we plan to release it as a prototype feature in 2.5.0
 - We did not cover how to use FlexAttention for inference here (or how to implement PagedAttention) \- we will cover those in a later post.
 - We are working to improve the performance of FlexAttention to match FlashAttention3 on H100 GPUs.
 - FlexAttention requires that all sequence lengths be a multiple of 128 \- this will be addressed soon.